THERAPIST ● SOCIAL WORKER ● HUMAN

 Here are a few helpful things to know about the ways in which I engage in shared spaces.

 I am neurodivergent!
-For me, this may show up in our relationship with “squirrel” moments, sensory adjustments, creativity, curiosity, and authenticity.
+For me, this may show up in our relationship with “squirrel” moments, sensory adjustments, creativity, curiosity, and pattern recognition.